ODushyn/odushyn-hugo/content/post/rxjs-main-concept.md

 Conclusion: rxjs is (almost as any other library) just helps to solve same problems in different way.

- - introduces an abstraction for managing flows of events(first example) and the concept of Observable, Observer, Subscription operators and creates .
+- introduces an abstraction for managing flows of events(first example) and the concept of Observable, Observer, Subscription operators and creates.
 - helps to solve event based tasks rather in a declarative than imperative way.
 - code becomes more readable and programmer mainly thinks about which operators to apply instead of implementing algorithms(2nd and 3rd examples).